-The Company assessed whether the refinancing of the First Lien Term Loan Facility and issuance of the Senior Notes resulted in an insubstantial modification or an extinguishment of the existing debt for each loan in the syndication by grouping lenders as follows: (i) Lenders continuing to participate in either the First Lien Term Loan Facility and Senior Notes (ii) previous lenders that exited; and (iii) new lenders.
-The Company determined that \$35.7 million of the First Lien Term Loan was extinguished, which is disclosed as an outflow from financing activities in the condensed consolidated statements of cash flows.
-The First Lien Term Loan had insubstantial modifications for lenders that continued to participate in either debt instrument, which resulted in a cash outflow from financing activities of \$558.3 million in the consolidated statements of cash flows.
-The Company determined that \$501.4 million of new debt was issued related to the First Lien Term Loan, which is disclosed as an inflow from financing activities in the consolidated statements of cash flows.
-In connection with the refinancing of the First Lien Term Loan and issuance of the Senior Notes, the Company incurred \$10.7 million in debt issuance costs and third-party fees, of which \$8.8 million was capitalized, \$1.7 million was expensed as a component of other expense and \$0.2 million of the total fees incurred of \$10.7 million was netted against the \$501.4 million of proceeds from debt as a component of the cash flows from financing activities, \$7.4 million was presented as deferred financing costs as a component of cash flows.
+The Company assessed whether the repayment of the Second Lien Notes by issuing incremental First Lien Term Loan indebtedness resulted in an insubstantial modification or an extinguishment of the existing debt for each loan in the syndication by grouping lenders as follows: (i) Lenders participating in both the First Lien Term Loan and Second Lien Notes; (ii) previous lenders that exited; and (iii) new lenders.
+The Company determined that \$161.2 million of the First Lien Term Loan was extinguished and \$122.9 million of the \$150.0 million second lien term loan ("Second Lien Term Loan") was extinguished, which is disclosed as an outflow from financing activities in the consolidated statements of cash flows.
+The First Lien Term Loan and Second Lien Notes that participated in both debt instruments, which resulted in a cash outflow from financing activities of \$352.0 million in the consolidated statements of cash flows.
+The Company determined that \$356.2 million of new debt was issued related to the First Lien Term Loan, which is disclosed as an inflow from financing activities in the consolidated statements of cash flows.
+In connection with the prepayment of the Second Lien Notes and incremental First Lien Term Loan indebtedness, the Company incurred \$7.2 million in debt issuance costs and third-party fees, of which \$3.7 million was capitalized, \$0.9 million was expensed as a component of other expense and \$2.6 million was expensed as a loss on extinguishment as a component of there systems in the consolidated statements of cash flows from financing activities, \$2.9 million was presented as deferred financing costs as a component of cash flows from financing activities, and the remaining \$0.9 million was included in cash flows from operating activities in the consolidated statements of cash flows from financing activities in the consolidated statements of cash flows from financing activities in the consolidated statements of cash flows from financing activities, in the consolidated statements of cash flows from fina

-The Company recognized a loss on extinguishment of debt of \$1.0 million included in the line entitled "Other, net" in the consolidated statements of comprehensive income (loss), of which \$0.2 million related to debt issuance costs incurred with the First Lien Term Loan refinancing and issuance of the Senior Notes, as discussed above, and \$0.8 million related to existing deferred financing fees that were written off upon extinguishment.
+The Company recognized a loss on extinguishment of debt of \$12.4 million included in the line entitled "Other, net" in the consolidated statements of comprehensive income (loss), of which \$2.6 million related to debt issuance costs incurred with the incremental First Lien Term Loan indebtedness and prepayment of the Second Lien Notes, as discussed above, and \$9.8 million related to existing deferred financing fees that were written off upon extinguishment within the consolidated statements of comprehensive income (loss) and cash flows during the year ended December 31, 2021.